rashmichaudhary24/genai-learning-journal/21-Transformers.md

 Not exactly.

-Attention was introduced to better model relationships between tokens.
+Attention was introduced to help the model understand relationships between tokens.

 The ability to process tokens in parallel is a major advantage that follows from this design.